kjahaj/DynamicProgramming-Vs-GreedyApproach/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 Welcome to the Dynamic Programming vs Greedy Algorithms repository!
 This project explores the fascinating world of algorithmic problem-solving by comparing two popular approaches: dynamic programming and greedy strategies.
-Through code examples and analysis, we aim to understand the strengths, weaknesses, and trade-offs of each technique.
+Through code examples and analysis, I aim to understand the strengths, weaknesses, and trade-offs of each technique.

 ## Table of Contents
 - [Introduction](#introduction)